 Easy & Simple Soya Chunks Recipe!

 Soya chunks are purely vegetarian and it contains 336 calories per 100 grams.
 According to the Ruchi Nutrition website, Soya Chunks contain 54.2 grams of protein, which exceeds the amount of protein found in meats, eggs, milk, and wheat!
 And thus, I have given you the BEST reason to include soy chunks in your diet.
+Let us see the recipe of this soya chunks fry for weight gain.

 How to prepare soy chunks: